rmwthorne/embl-pdx-mutation/README.md

 Some files for analysis have already been downloaded to your computer in the `/data` directory.
 Using your newfound command-line skills, we are going to investigate them and show you what some of the files actually look like.

-These FASTQ files are from the sample [OT-FWCP10](chr17:6,600,000-10,600,000) from the PDMR database.
-The reference genome is from Illumina's [igenomes](https://support.illumina.com/sequencing/sequencing_software/igenome.html).
+These FASTQ files are from the sample [OT-FWCP10](https://pdmdb.cancer.gov/pls/apex/f?p=101:24:0::NO:::) from the PDMR database.
+In the interests of time, I have isolated only those reads that should map to p13.1 of chromosome 17 (chr17:6,600,000-10,600,000, around 4Mb worth).
+The reference genome (build hg38) is from Illumina's [igenomes](https://support.illumina.com/sequencing/sequencing_software/igenome.html).

 ## 🎯 Task 2